EpiphanySoft/oo/docs/Mixins.md

 # Mixins

-The concept of mixins has been [explored](https://www.npmjs.com/package/core-decorators) in various ways, but the approach taken here is to treat mixins like alternative base classes as much as possible.
+The concept of mixins has been [explored](https://www.npmjs.com/package/core-decorators) in various ways, but the approach taken by `oo` is to (as much as possible) treat mixins like additional base classes.

 All mixin strategies basically reduce to copying properties from the mixin to the target class.
 Since mixins as actual classes, this includes `static` as well as `prototype`